 On her doctor’s recommendation, Julie signed up for her first MBSR course at the University of California San Diego Center for Mindfulness.
 After that initial eight-week class, she became deeply interested in the way our thought patterns can train our brains to act and feel differently.

 “In short,” says Julie, “what you think changes your brain.
 And it doesn’t stop until you’re dead.”

 She dove head first into full-blown mindfulness training, taking more than a dozen courses and exploring multiple avenues of study over the next several years, including the groundbreaking new practice of Mindful Self-Compassion (MSC).

 “Mindfulness is the first step in emotional healing,” says Julie.
 “It’s being able to turn toward and acknowledge our difficult thoughts and feelings — such as inadequacy, sadness, anger, or confusion — with a spirit of openness and curiosity.
 Self-compassion involves responding to these difficult thoughts and feelings with kindness, sympathy, and understanding so that we soothe and comfort ourselves when we’re hurting.
-Research has shown that self-compassion greatly enhances emotional well-being.
-It boosts happiness, reduces anxiety and depression, and can even help maintain healthy lifestyle habits such as diet and exercise.
 Being both mindful and compassionate leads to greater ease and well-being in our daily lives.”